finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

     based on default risk and creditors claim in event of default associated with specific instrument

-Data type `AgencyRatingCriteria` allows specification of the following related information to eligible collateral:
+Data type `AgencyRatingCriteria` Allows specification of the following related information to eligible collateral

 ``` Haskell
 type AgencyRatingCriteria: